martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 |**Generated Paths** | Number of paths generated by the action.|

 ## &#xf02d; Property Editor
-The Property Editor lists all properties as property buttons.
+The Property Editor lists all [properties](#xf02d-properties) as [property buttons](#xf02d-property-button).
 Properties are searchable by name using the search bar inside the editor.
-You may quickly create a property using the &#xf055;&#xf02d; button in the left-most area of the Property Editor.
+You may quickly create a property using the **&#xf055;&#xf02d;** button in the left-most area of the Property Editor.

 ## &#xf0e7; Read in Editor
 The story may be read inside the Read in Editor.
 This window reflects the current state of the story.
-It displays the Situation of the active story and displays buttons for each available state as a choice.
-The labels on the buttons reflect the dialog statements of the available states relating to the active state.
-If no dialog statement is specified for the currently active state, the Reader will show the "Continue" button.
+It displays the [**&#xf000; Situation**](#xf000-situation) of the active story and displays buttons for each available state as a choice.
+The labels on the buttons reflect the dialog statements of the [available states](#xf0cb-availability-expression) relating to the [active state](#xf013-states).
+If no [dialog statement](#xf075-dialog-statements) is specified for the currently active state, the Reader will show the "Continue" button.

 ## &#xf1b2; Content Browser

-The &#xf1b2; Content Browser is used to manage content inside stories.
+The **&#xf1b2; Content Browser** is used to manage content inside stories.

-### Resources
+### &#xf03e; Resources

 You can embed all kinds of media inside a story, including images, audio, video, basically anything that can be rendered inside a HTML5 document.
 You can choose any resource from the internet to embed.
 This would imply that the person who reads it must have an active internet connection.
 An example of loading a resource from the internet, would be to reference it in the html as such: `<img src="https://www.example.com/some_image.jpg">`